 - Avoid CAPTCHAs

-If you find yourself as someone who would benefit from a dedicated IP, I recommend you go for NordVPN.
+If you find yourself as someone who would benefit from a dedicated IP, we recommend you go for NordVPN.

 5. Geo-censorship bypass (obfuscation)